 Since I’ll be filling the machine each week, I figure about 20 minutes of driving and loading time per machine per week.
-So each machine will take about 1.5 hours (I’m being conservative here) per month.
+Each machine will take about 1.5 hours (I’m being conservative here) per month.
 Mileage costs at around 15 miles per week per machine at the current rate of 56.5 cents per mile equals $36 per machine per month.

-So I have $159.86 per machine per month to cover my costs of capital and my labor time of 1.5 hours.
+I have $159.86 per machine per month to cover my costs of capital and my labor time of 1.5 hours.

 Step Four – Return of Capital & Time Compensation

 The machine will easily get by on $5,000 because I’m changing out the cash each week.
 The cash should easily go for a week without any issue based on the above.
 If it goes faster, I’m making more money!
-So what is the cost of my capital for $5,000 per month?
+What is the cost of my capital for $5,000 per month?
 I am currently receiving about 2.7% return on my money per year base on various investment options.
-So 2.7% equals $11.25 per month per machine.
+Thus, 2.7% equals $11.25 per month per machine.
 Since I value my time at $70 per hour, and I’m taking 1.5 hours per machine per month, I should pay myself $105.00 per month per machine.
-So I net:
+I net: